 You should note that a standard deduction of 30% of the rental income is offered to you straight away.

-In addition to this, you can avail of deduction under Section 24(b) to cover the interest paid on a loan that you may have taken for the construction, extension, repair, or reconstruction of your commercial property.
+In addition to this, you can avail of a deduction under Section 24(b) to cover the interest paid on a loan that you may have taken for the construction, extension, repair, or reconstruction of your commercial property.

 A lot of people think that this deduction is allowed only on residential property, but it can also be availed on your let-out commercial property.
+For further inquiries, you must contact the best commercial developers in India.

 When you have bought a commercial property and are using it fully or partially for the purpose of your own business or profession, such a portion of the property will not come into your tax purview as an individual but will be counted in the business’s taxation.